• Facebook

 Difference between Indo-Chinese & Traditional Chinese Hot ‘n Sour Soup.

-The traditional Chinese recipe uses pork, tofu, dried Shiitake mushrooms, dried lilies and other Asian ingredients and creates a strong umami and sour-flavored broth.
+The traditional Chinese recipe features pork, tofu, dried Shiitake mushrooms, dried lilies, and other Asian ingredients, resulting in a rich, umami-flavored broth with a sour undertone.
 This is the soup you get when you order from any Chinese restaurant outside of South Asia.

 Ingredients and Substitutions